1. Document Information

 3.1 Mission Statement

-The mission of DKCERT is to create an increased focus on IT security within the area of research and education by building and creating current, relevant and useful knowledge.
+The mission of DKCERT is to create an increased focus on information security within the area of research and education by building and creating current, relevant and useful knowledge.
 This knowledge enables DKCERT to publish warnings and other information about potential risks and emerging security incidents to its constituency.

 The constituency of DKCERT is forskningsnettet, the Danish National Research and Education Network, with all connected institutions.